Bloodsuckers: A Vampire Runs for President

 Tales of Fortannis: A Bard in the Hand

 This is the second in a collection of stories taking place in the world of my fantasy novels!
 Terin and the gang from Arch Enemies and The Axes of Evil make an appearance in one murder mystery story.

 A Bard In The Hand also includes stories by noted authors Davey Beauchamp, Jon Cory, Roy C. Booth and Brian Woods, Tera Fulbright, Jesse Grabowski, Henry Hart, Laurel Anne Hill, Mark Mensch, Bernie Mozjes and Bob Norwicke, and Mike Strauss.

 Tales of Fortannis: A Bard’s Eye View

 This is the first in a collection of stories taking place in the world of my fantasy novels!
 Terin and the gang from Arch Enemies and The Axes of Evil make an appearance in “The Zombie King’s Plan”

-A Bard’s Eye View also includes stories by noted authors Davey Beauchamp, Danny Birt, Nick Bond, Jon Cory, Roy C. Booth and Brian Woods, Tera Fulbright, Laurel Anne Hill, Ron F. Leota, Mark Mensch, Bernie Mozjes, Matthew C. Plourde, J. Thomas Ross, and Mike Strauss.
+A Bard’s Eye View also includes stories by noted authors Davey Beauchamp, Danny Birt, Nick Bond, Jon Cory, Roy C. Booth and Brian Woods, Tera Fulbright, Laurel Anne Hill, Ron F. Leota, Mark Mensch, Bernie Mojzes, Matthew C. Plourde, J. Thomas Ross, and Mike Strauss.